Appeals court temporarily halts Alabama execution

-MOBILE, Alabama (Reuters) - Less than a week before he is scheduled to be put to death, an Alabama inmate has been granted his fifth stay of execution as an appeals court considers his objection to the state’s lethal injection drug cocktail.
+MOBILE, Alabama (Reuters) - Less than a week before he is scheduled to be put to death, an Alabama inmate has been granted his fifth stay of execution as a U.S. appeals court considers his objection to the state’s lethal injection drug cocktail.

 An appeals court on Friday postponed the March 29 execution planned for Thomas Douglas “Tommy” Arthur while the full court considers whether Alabama’s lethal injection protocol is constitutional.